sevensense-robotics/alphasense_acp_bridge/README.md

 The bridge listens by default on port `7777`, which can be changed with the `--local-port` argument.

+The `frame_id` field of the ROS message headers are empty by default.
+Users can provide a value for position information (`PositioningUpdate` and `PoseStamped`) with the `--ros-frame-id` argument.

 ### Example launch commands

 Putting the above together, in the most basic setup only the Alphasense Position IP address needs to be provided to launch the bridge.